Chatsubo Labs

 Problem: Critical infrastructure systems need to detect and respond to novel exploits in real time, without waiting for human intervention or a patch cycle.

-What we built: Contributed to FUZZBUSTER — a DARPA-adjacent research program developing self-organizing systems capable of detecting and automatically adapting to software vulnerabilities without operator intervention.
+What we built: Contributed FUZZBUSTER — a DARPA-adjacent research program developing self-organizing systems capable of detecting and automatically adapting to software vulnerabilities without operator intervention.

 Outcome: Published at the IEEE Conference on Self-Adaptive and Self-Organizing Systems (SASO 2012).
 Contributed to the foundational literature on self-healing systems.